corelayer/corelogic/README.md

 ### Access Zones
 CoreLogic has knowledge of two zones, LAN and ANY, allowing you to define how a request will be handled if you're accessing the service from an internal network (LAN) or from the outside (ANY).
 This decision is based on the entries in a table, defining which networks are to be considered an "internal network".

-### IP Allowlist/Denylist
+### IP Allowlist/Blocklist
-CoreLogic also implements a basic ACL by allowing you to define whether content-switching virtual servers and load-balancing virtual servers have an IP allowlist or denylist, thus restricting access to specific services.
-This decision is based on the entries in a table, defining which networks belong the the allowlist/denylist.
+CoreLogic also implements a basic ACL by allowing you to define whether content-switching virtual servers and load-balancing virtual servers have an IP allowlist or blocklist, thus restricting access to specific services.
+This decision is based on the entries in a table, defining which networks belong the the allowlist/blocklist.

-Using the IP allowlist/denylist functionality in combination with the content-switching flow control enables you to define complex access scenarios based on IP address in combination with L4-L7 data.
+Using the IP allowlist/blocklist functionality in combination with the content-switching flow control enables you to define complex access scenarios based on IP address in combination with L4-L7 data.

 ### Web Application (module) granularity
 Given a URI `https://www.netscalerrocks.com/packetengine/internals/documentation.php?section=rewrite`, we can identify specific components: